ethereum/consensus-specs/specs/eip4844/beacon-chain.md

 ## Introduction

 This upgrade adds blobs to the beacon chain as part of EIP-4844.
+This is an extension of the Capella upgrade.
+We introduce a new feature flag, `ENABLE_WITHDRAWALS`, to disable Capella-specific updates to the state transition function.
+This is done to minimize Capella specific issues that may arise during testing. `ENABLE_WITHDRAWALS` will be removed in the final upgrade specification.

 ## Custom types